MrNugget7930/Yumeko/README.md

 MODERATION | FUN | ROLEPLAY | ECONOMY - Yumeko is an anime themed bot that will make your server much more fun!

 Yumeko is an anime themed bot that will help you with your server!
-It have Economy Commands, Moderation Commands, Fun Commands and Roleplay Commands too!
+It has Economy Commands, Moderation Commands, Fun Commands and Roleplay Commands too!

 # General Commands: